Les Ferdinand: Later career

 After struggling to find a place in Spurs' first team season following Glenn Hoddle's purchase of Robbie Keane from Leeds, he moved to West Ham United on 21 January 2003 for an undisclosed fee.
 He scored his first goal for the club against former club Tottenham, but was unable to prevent the club's relegation from the Premier League and opted to remain in the top flight by signing for newly promoted Leicester City on a free transfer.
 While at Leicester Ferdinand scored 14 Premiership goals, despite being 37 years old.
 After the Foxes were relegated at the end of that season, he rejected a new contract and joined Bolton Wanderers.

 Ferdinand memorably scored for Bolton Wanderers against rivals Manchester United in the last minute, despite playing from a centre back position, which looked to have given the Wanderers the win, but a goal from David Bellion even deeper in injury time gave United a point.

 He found opportunities from the start limited, but proved useful for all his experience when coming off the substitutes' bench, and scored against former club Tottenham in the League Cup, with what proved to be a mere consolation goal in a 4–3 thriller which Bolton lost.
 He left them on 2 January 2005.
 Four days later, he signed with Reading.
 His contract at the club lasted until the end of the 2004–05 season.
 He scored one league goal in his time at Reading, in a 2–1 loss to Coventry.

 Ferdinand committed to non-contract terms with Watford during the 2005–06, but did not play a competitive game for the club and left after their promotion to the Premier League via the Football League Championship playoffs.
 He retired from football a few months short of his 40th birthday.

 International career

 Ferdinand made his England debut in February 1993 against San Marino, scoring the final goal in a 6–0 victory at Wembley.
-Ferdinand was capped 17 times, scoring five goals.
-He was part of the Euro 96 and 1998 FIFA World Cup squads.
+He was part of the Euro 96 and 1998 FIFA World Cup squads, although he did not feature in any of the tournament matches.
+He was capped 17 times, scoring five goals.

 Coaching career

 On 5 November 2008 Ferdinand joined fellow ex-Tottenham player Tim Sherwood on the coaching staff of Tottenham Hotspur, to work with the strikers.
 Ferdinand left the club on 19 June 2014.
-On 4 February 2015, Ferdinand became the director of football at Queens Park Rangers.
+In October 2014, Ferdinand became head of football operations at Queens Park Rangers, before being appointed as director of football in February 2015.

+On 16 June 2023, it was announced that Ferdinand had stepped down as director of football with the west London club, citing it was the right time to move on after eight years at the helm.